TABLE OF CONTENTS

 What is a Commercial Loan?

-In the world of debt-based financing, a commercial loan is a type of product that allows one to borrow money for business expenses.
-Here are a few common examples of what the money can go toward:
+In the world of debt-based financing, a commercial loan is a type of product that allows one to borrow money that they can use for business expenses.
+Here are a few common examples of what the money can go towards:

-The money must be used for the business.
-Various loan options are available to choose from based on the type of funds your business needs.
+The money must be used for the business and various loan options are available to choose from.

 How Do Commercial Loans Work?

 If you are interested in commercial loans, before you apply for one there are a few pieces of information you will need to understand.

-The process of obtaining this type of financing involves a research phase, where you learn about and select which business loan type is right for you.
+The process to obtain this type of financing will involve a research phase, where you learn about and select which business loan type is right for you.
 Then, an application phase and finally, an approval phase.

-It’s important to make sure you can meet minimum credit score requirements and have at least one year of business history (the more the better).
-Additionally, you will need to produce financial documents such as cash flow documents, bank statements, tax returns, and more (we will discuss this in a later section).
+It will be important to make sure you can meet minimum credit score requirements, have at least one year of history (the more the better), and financial documents such as cash flow documents, bank statements, tax returns, and more (we will discuss this in a later section).

-There are several types of commercial business loans as mentioned before.
-Each one has a different set of repayment terms, rates, and requirements to go along with it.
+There are several types of commercial business loans as mentioned earlier and each has a different set of repayment terms, rates, and requirements to go along with it.

 The 7 most common types are: